 Repeatability: This course may not be repeated for additional credits.

 Drones are everywhere.
 This course offers a short introduction to use of drones, otherwise known as unmanned aerial vehicles (UAVs).
 Students will be taught use of drones in research and other societal applications, basics of flight and operation of drones, and regulations applicable to drone usage.
-This course does not provide certification to become a drone pilot, but the steps to certification will be reviewed.
-Flying experience will be provided through labs conducted at the Ambler campus.
-Students will complete a project involving video or photography using a drone.
-This course is typically offered in Spring Semester.
+This course does not provide certification to become a professional drone pilot, but the steps to certification will be reviewed, and the exam for recreational flying can be completed.
+Flying experience will be provided through indoor labs.
+Graduate students will complete a project involving photogrammetry.
+This course is typically offered in even-numbered years in the Spring.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.